Ronnie Abrams

-Ronnie Abrams (born June 3, 1968 in New York City, New York) is a United States district judge of the United States District Court for the Southern District of New York.
+Ronnie Abrams (born 1968) is a United States district judge of the United States District Court for the Southern District of New York.

 Early life and education

 Abrams is one of two children born to Efrat Abrams and Floyd Abrams, a First Amendment lawyer.
-Her brother, Dan Abrams, is a television personality and internet entrepreneur who currently serves as legal analyst for Good Morning America.
-She was raised in New York City's Upper East Side, where she attended the Dalton School.
+Her brother, Dan Abrams, is a television personality and internet entrepreneur is chief legal analyst for ABC and the host of Dan Abrams Live on NewsNation.
+She was raised in New York City.
 Abrams received a Bachelor of Arts from Cornell University in 1990.
 In 1993, she received a Juris Doctor from Yale Law School.
-After completing law school, she served as a law clerk for Judge Thomas P. Griesa of the United States District Court for the Southern District of New York.
+After completing law school, she was a law clerk for Judge Thomas P. Griesa of the United States District Court for the Southern District of New York.

-Professional career
+Career

-From 1998 to 2008, Abrams worked as a federal prosecutor in the Southern District of New York, where she served as Chief of the General Crimes Unit from 2005 to 2007 and Deputy Chief of the Criminal Division from 2007 to 2008.
+From 1998 to 2008, Abrams worked as a federal prosecutor in the Southern District of New York, where she was Chief of the General Crimes Unit from 2005 to 2007 and Deputy Chief of the Criminal Division from 2007 to 2008.

 She received the United States Department of Justice Director's Award for Superior Performance for two cases.
 The first case involved the convictions of members of a Colombian gang wanted for the murder of a New York City police detective and some 100 armed robberies; the second case was for the convictions of leaders of the Bloods gang.

-In 2008, Abrams returned to Davis Polk as Special Counsel for Pro Bono.
+In 2008, Abrams returned to Davis Polk to run its pro bono program.
 She had previously worked at the firm as a litigation associate from 1994 to 1998.
-While at Davis Polk, Ms. Abrams served as counsel to the New York State Justice Task Force, a task force created by New York State Chief Judge Jonathan Lippman to examine the causes of wrongful convictions and make recommendations for changes to safeguard against such convictions in the future.
+While at Davis Polk, Abrams was counsel to the New York State Justice Task Force, a task force created by New York State Chief Judge Jonathan Lippman to examine the causes of wrongful convictions and make recommendations for changes to safeguard against such convictions in the future.

 Abrams is also an adjunct professor at Columbia Law School, where she teaches about investigating and prosecuting federal criminal cases.